MoiMoiGirls/Project_Plan/Project_Plan.md

 <h1>5.
 The goal of our project</h1>
 > Creating a downloadable web app for Mac (and later Linux and Windows) that manages Hoodie instead of writing command lines
 > Contributing our project to Open sources in GitHub

-2. Why we choose these issues from the project?
+<h1>6.Why we choose these issues from the project?</h1>
 We like to create UI prototype to bring most enjoyable and convenient experiences to users.
 And both we are interested in particularly the front end part of the Web-development which can make interaction with users and finding the effective way to approach to user behavior.

-3. Our project plan
+<h1>7.
+Our project plan</h1>
  >Preparation (From mid-April to June) :
 	>> Learning more about user interface models and philosophy (Materials from coach Esko)
         >> Learning hoodie with reading documents and using command lines.